dataarts/tailbone/README.md

 AppEngine is cheap, fast, and awesome.
 Using it for the first time is sometimes ... well ...
 _different_.
-There are tons of frameworks like Django or others out there that work with AppEngine, but these days I write almost all my application in javascript with AngularJS, I just need a simple backend to do its part.
-The AppEngine frameworks are awesome and for more complex things I recommend you learn them and use them.
+There are tons of frameworks like Django or others out there that work with AppEngine, but these days I write almost all my application in javascript with AngularJS or Backbone.js, I just need a simple backend to do its part.
+The AppEngine server side APIs are great and for more complex things I recommend you learn them and use them.
 All this hopes to do is ease that barrier of use and get people writing their apps faster without worrying about their backend code.
-That said writing more code on your backend is great if you are up to it, I can't recommend Go enough for doing that, it really is fun.
+That said, writing more code on your backend is great if you are up to it, I can't recommend Go enough for doing that, it really is fun.
 Anyway, I wrote this for myself in my spare time and hopefully others find it useful too.
 It provides a simple restful backend setup for AppEngine so you can write your apps in javascript